Voggastur/full-stack-framework-project/README.md

 <hr>

-### I. Validators: <a name="Testing2"></a>
+### I. Validators: <a name="Testing1"></a>

-I have not written any automated tests for this project, however I have done a range of validation checks on different parts of the project
+I have not written automated tests for this project, however I have done a few validation checks on different parts of the project

-I used W3C Markup validator to validate the HTML.
+* I used W3C Markup validator to try and validate HTML as I finished development.
+However many errors show due to the nature of django templates, so reading the printout is difficult

-I used W3C jigsaw CSS Validator to validate the CSS.
+* I used W3C jigsaw CSS Validator to validate CSS.
+Many warnings show for prefixes added with the Autoprefixer, but since they are needed for browser interoperability, I ignore those.

-I used JSHint to validate the Javascript.
+* I used JSHint to validate the Javascript.

-I used PEP8 online to make sure my Python files are PEP8 compliant.
+* I used PEP8 to help with indendation and make sure the Python files are PEP8 compliant.

 <a href="#TableContents">Back to Table of Contents</a>
 <hr>

 ### II.
-Testing User Stories: <a name="Testing3"></a>
+Testing User Stories: <a name="Testing2"></a>

 1. As a developer I want to showcase my abilities in full stack development